Home

 Vibrational Circular Dichroism Spectroscopy: A New Technique for Determining the Stereochemistries of Chiral Molecules

-Philip J. Stephens,
+Philip J. Stephens, professor of chemistry, USC,

 Thursday, February 26th, 2009